Streptococcus agalactiae: Non-human infections

+Streptococcus agalactiae was historically studied as a disease of cattle that harmed milk production, leading to its name "agalactiae" which means "absence of milk".
+Strains of bovine and human bacteria are generally interchangeable, with evidence of transmission from animals to humans and vice versa.

+Cattle

-In addition to human infections, GBS is a major cause of mastitis (an infection of the udder) in dairy cattle and an important source of economic loss for the industry.
+GBS is a major cause of mastitis (an infection of the udder) in dairy cattle and an important source of economic loss for the industry.
 GBS in cows can either produce an acute febrile disease or a subacute more chronic condition.
 Both lead to diminishing milk production (hence its name: agalactiae meaning "of no milk").
 Outbreaks in herds are common, so this is of major importance for the dairy industry, and programs to reduce the impact of S. agalactiae disease have been enforced in many countries over the last 40 years.